jonesliddy77/PROJECT-1/README.md

 > - [Geoapify](https://apidocs.geoapify.com/) || Our location tracker is from this API.
 > - [PaymentRequest API](https://developer.mozilla.org/en-US/docs/Web/API/Payment_Request_API) || Our payment information is from this API.

 ## Contributors

 > Design Team
 * Jeremy Zhu
+    * Visual Design:
         * Design the overall website.
         * Created the navigation bar, logo, all slogans, service page, service page cards, animations, footer, header, social media tags, JS to render the service cards, trusted by section, most hover effects.
+    * Responsive Web Design:
+        * Added Media Queries to the index.html and service.html.
+        * Used Bulma classes and own CSS for better media queries.
+    * Proofread and MISC:
         * Clean up CSS and HTML code as needed.
         * Created README file and updating.
-    * Created the google document for project proposal
+        * Created the google document for project proposal.
         * Collaborated with Joe to get the Payment API to work.
 * Jones Liddy
     * Created the group repository, testimonals section, about us sections, dropdown on service page
     * Clean up CSS and HTML code as needed.
     * Created the initial files needed.
+    * Add Media Queries in the service.html
 > Function Team
 * Joe Park
     * Worked on the payment API
     * Added the API to the service.html
+    * Added Relative path to buttons on the index.html
+    * Updated Main features in the README file.
 * Darrell Robinson
     * Worked on the Geoapify API
     * Added the API to the index.html and service.html